Insure.com ranks 2025’s best insurers. See the winners.

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

 Life insurance isn’t one size fits all.
-The company that works best for your friends, neighbors and family might not offer the same coverage or price to you.
-To help you find an insurer that best suits your needs, we’ve collected and examined multiple factors.
+The company that works best for your friends, neighbors and family might not offer you the same coverage or price.
+To help you find an insurer that best suits your needs, we’ve collected and analyzed a host of information on life insurance companies and created a ranking of the best firms.

-Insure.com surveyed more than 1,750 people with auto, home, life and health insurance.
-Respondents were asked to name their insurer and to gauge each company’s level of customer experience, policy offerings, trustworthiness and other factors.
+We started by surveying 1,750 people with auto, home, life and health insurance.
+Respondents were asked, among other questions, to name their life insurer and to rate each company’s level of customer experience, policy offerings, trustworthiness and other factors.

-The editors then selected – based on the number of responses — the top life insurance companies for further evaluation.
-The editors gathered and analyzed the top insurers’ financial stability scores, their complaint records and other important metrics.
+Based on the number of responses, we selected the top life insurance companies for further evaluation.
+We gathered and analyzed financial stability scores, complaint records and other important metrics.
 We then rated the best life insurance companies, giving each from one to five stars, with five stars being the best ranking.

 Our list can take some of the guesswork out of shopping for life insurance and help you pick an insurer that meets your needs.

-Our list may help you narrow down your choices.
+Our list can help you narrow down your choices.
 But you may also want to consult with a financial advisor before making a final decision.

 What are the best life insurance companies?

-Insure.com editors chose the top life insurance companies based on third-party ratings and responses from the Insure.com consumer survey.
+We chose the top life insurance companies based on third-party ratings and responses from our consumer survey.

-Rank Company Overall Ranking Customer Satisfaction Learn More
+2025 Rank 2024 Rank Company Overall Ranking Customer Satisfaction Read full review

 Customer satisfaction rating: